linux-system-roles/firewall/README.md

 ========
 ![CI Testing](https://github.com/linux-system-roles/firewall/workflows/tox/badge.svg)

-This role configures the firewall on machines that are using firewalld or system-config-firewall/lokkit.
+This role configures the firewall on machines that are using firewalld.

-For the configuration the role tries to use the firewalld client interface which is available in RHEL-7 and later.
-If this fails it tries to use the system-config-firewall interface which is available in RHEL-7 as an alternative.
+For the configuration the role uses the firewalld client interface which is available in RHEL-7 and later.

 Supported Distributions
 -----------------------